RafaelStudartDiPiero/TG-MultiAgentExploration/README.md

 Ongoing...

+## To run an example
+_python3 my.py 3 test1_

-Thanks for @MAN1986 to provide the code base
+Thanks for @MAN1986 for provide the code base